CephalofairGames/frosthaven-faq/index.md

 **Can I use my Scavenger perk to help me complete a loot-based PQ like A Study of Plants?** No. These quests specify "through loot tokens" so this perk can't help with them.

-[imageid=7298582 inline][size=14]**Blinkblade**
+### **8.2 Blinkblade**
 **General Note about Range modifications** - You have several abilities which add Range to a Melee attack.
 Note that if you add Range to a Melee attack, you add the modifier to 1 and it becomes a Ranged attack.
 (So if you use Kinetic Transfer top while Slow, your Attack becomes Ranged and has Range 2.)
 As it says on your board, this range modification is mandatory and cannot be skipped.

-**What does “Mandatory” mean on the player board for Fast and Slow Attacks and Abilities? ** [c]  *   [/c]All added abilities are mandatory.
+**What does “Mandatory” mean on the player board for Fast and Slow Attacks and Abilities?**
+- All added abilities are mandatory.
 (See below for a detailed explanation.)
-[c]  *   [/c]All added effects must be applied to the ability they are tied to, but once that is done, the player can use that ability as normal (i.e. not apply a wound, not attack extra targets).
+- All added effects must be applied to the ability they are tied to, but once that is done, the player can use that ability as normal (i.e. not apply a wound, not attack extra targets).
-[c]  *   [/c]If an ability or effect has the player pay a cost to trigger something (i.e. spending a time token or poisoning themselves), the player doesn't have to pay the cost and can instead skip the trigger.
+- If an ability or effect has the player pay a cost to trigger something (i.e. spending a time token or poisoning themselves), the player doesn't have to pay the cost and can instead skip the trigger.

 **What does it mean that added Abilities are mandatory?
 Does this mean I must Move if I use Twin Strike (1, top) while Fast?
-Does this mean I must Attack if I use Precision Timing (4, bot) while Fast? **Yes to both.
+Does this mean I must Attack if I use Precision Timing (4, bot) while Fast?** Yes to both.
 If you are able to perform the added ability when it comes up during your action, you must do so.
-[c]  *   [/c]With an added Move, you must move at least 1 hex if you are able to; there is no Move 0 in Frosthaven.
+- With an added Move, you must move at least 1 hex if you are able to; there is no Move 0 in Frosthaven.
 You can generally move right back into the hex you exited if you have at least Move 2.
-[c]  *   [/c]With an added Attack, if you are within range of a targetable enemy, you must perform the Attack.
+- With an added Attack, if you are within range of a targetable enemy, you must perform the Attack.
 You are not forced to use a Move to get within range of a targetable enemy, are not compelled to add any additional effects, and are not forced to attack the maximum targets.
 But, you must perform an Attack if you can.
-[c]  *   [/c]If you are unable to perform the added ability (because you are Immobilized, surrounded by enemies, there is no enemy in range of an attack, you are Disarmed, etc.) a mandatory Fast or Slow ability is still skipped.
+- If you are unable to perform the added ability (because you are Immobilized, surrounded by enemies, there is no enemy in range of an attack, you are Disarmed, etc.) a mandatory Fast or Slow ability is still skipped.
-[c]  *   [/c]Note that this does not apply to abilities which are just modified by (as opposed to added by) Fast or Slow timing; those can be skipped as normal.
+- Note that this does not apply to abilities which are just modified by (as opposed to added by) Fast or Slow timing; those can be skipped as normal.

 **If I use a Default Action, do the Fast or Slow effects apply?** No, the default Move 2 and Attack 2 are not affected by the Fast or Slow modifiers on that card half.
 You are still Fast or Slow for all other considerations.

 **Hit and Run (1, bottom) - What qualifies as an “attack action” here?
-If I use the top of Twin Strike but never make an attack will I be able to Move 3 afterwards?** You need to perform at least one attack ability during an action for it to be considered an attack action.
+If I use the top of Twin Strike, but never make an attack, will I be able to Move 3 afterwards?** You need to perform at least one attack ability during an action for it to be considered an attack action.
+Note that Attacks provided by items aren't Actions or parts of Actions.

 **Overdrive (1) - When do I gain the Shield 1 if I am going Slow?** As soon as Slow is declared; it is active the entire round.